norlab-ulaval/RTS_project/README.md

 ## Datasets

-A 2022 dataset consisting of `.bag` files with RTS data is available [Here](https://github.com/norlab-ulaval/RTS_Extrinsic_Calibration/wiki/RTS-2022-Dataset) with a details explanation about the data collected.
+A 2023 dataset consisting of `.bag` files with RTS data is available [Here](https://github.com/norlab-ulaval/Norlab_wiki/wiki/RTS%E2%80%90GT-Dataset-2023) with a details explanation about the data collected.

-The 2022 dataset was taken with two different robotic platform and contains over 30 kilometers of prism trajectories tracked by three RTSs.
+The RTS-GT dataset was taken with two different robotic platform and contains over 49 kilometers of prism trajectories tracked by three RTSs.

-Note: the dataset of 2022 was collected through ROS 1.
+Note: the dataset of 2023 was collected through ROS 1 for the RTS data, and ROS 2 for the robots' data

 ## Contributing Utilities